 German and Germania simultaneously: You think I am a Nazi?

-Subverted in Spinnerette with Greta Gravity.
-She is a villain, and she is German note Well, actually German-Brazilian, but she shows of her German heritage quite proudly by playing up the Oktoberfest stereotype., but she is not a Nazi, which becomes evident when she and Dr. Universe have to interact with the Nazi Grandpa Kugelblitz and his Dragon/Elite Mook Maus, who plan to clone Hitler in order to establish the Fourth Reich.
+- Subverted in Spinnerette with Greta Gravity.
+She is a villain, and she is German, note but she is not a Nazi, which becomes evident when she and Dr. Universe have to interact with the Nazi Grandpa Kugelblitz and The Dragon/Elite Mook Maus, who plan to clone Hitler in order to establish the Fourth Reich.
 Dr. Universe even points out this trope's fallacy in the end:

 Even if the Hitler clone would choose to become a dictator, the German people wouldn't tolerate it for a minute.
 They know their history.

-Heinrich von Marzipan from Codename: Kids Next Door is an obvious Nazi allegory, counterpart to Number 5's Indiana Jones (he is a parody of Jones' rival Rene Belloq, a Frenchman in cahoots with the Nazis).
+- Heinrich von Marzipan from Codename: Kids Next Door is an obvious Nazi allegory, counterpart to Numbuh 5's Indiana Jones (he is a parody of Jones' rival Rene Belloq, a Frenchman in cahoots with the Nazis).
 Then things got weird.
 There's also the principal and vice principal of the school.

-The Simpsons assumes this at times, too and even makes it appear as if Germans are evil by nature.
-In a Halloween episode, "Treehouse Of Horror XVII", Homer is turned into a giant insatiable blob and starts eating people.
+- The show assumes this at times too, and even makes it appear as if Germans are evil by nature.
+In a Halloween episode, "Treehouse of Horror XVII", Homer is turned into a giant insatiable blob and starts eating people.
 He eats some (clearly 40-something, American) Germans at a German festival (Oktoberfest):

-subverted in the Cape Feare episode when Sideshow Bob is questioned by the parole board about the tattoo on his chest
+- Inverted in the Cape Feare episode when Sideshow Bob is questioned by the parole board about the tattoo on his chest.

 Lawyer: But what about that tattoo on your chest?
 Doesn't it say, "Die Bart, Die?"